BlinkID/blinkid-android/README.md

 sett.setMRZRegion(new Rectangle(0.f, 0.75f, 1.f, 0.25f));
 ```

+##### `setDetectMRZ(boolean)`
+With this method you can turn on/off the detection of Machine Readable Zone.
+When detection is on (default), MRZ location if first detected on image and then OCR is performed.
+If you turn this off, you must ensure correct positioning of MRZ with your UI.
+MRZ detection introduces a performance penalty.

 ### Obtaining results from machine-readable travel documents recognizer

 MRTD recognizer produces [MRTDRecognitionResult](javadoc/com/microblink/recognizers/ocr/mrtd/MRTDRecognitionResult.html).
 You can use `instanceof` operator to check if element in results array is instance of `MRTDRecognitionResult` class.
 See the following snippet for an example: